 • when the bleeding started

-• how much blood they have lost
+• how much blood the person has lost

 • whether their periods are typically regular